theupdateframework/pep-maximum-security-model/README.rst

 projects could be offered a reasonable time to migrate their metadata to newer but backward-incompatible formats.

-The details of how each project manages its TUF metadata is beyond the scope of this PEP.

 If PyPI eventually runs out of disk space to produce a new consistent snapshot, then PyPI MAY then use something like a "mark-and-sweep" algorithm to delete sufficiently outdated consistent snapshots.
 That is, only outdated metadata